Clan MacDonell of Glengarry: 19th century to modern day

 Alexander Ranaldson MacDonell of Glengarry, ca 1812.

-The Highland Clearances of the early 19th century forced the majority of Clan MacDonell of Glengarry into exile; most settled in Glengarry County, Ontario and parts of Nova Scotia.
-The most systematic evictions were ordered by the 15th chief, Alexander Ranaldson MacDonell of Glengarry, who was allegedly the model for the haughty and flamboyant Scottish clan chief Fergus MacIvor in Walter Scott's 1814 novel, Waverley.
-In June 1815, Glengarry formed the Society of True Highlanders, a rival to the Celtic Society of Edinburgh, reflecting the strong sense of Highland identity and pride that characterized the time; he was closely involved in arguments over precedence before, during, and after George IV's visit to Scotland in 1822.
-The occasion is best remembered for popularizing the idea of tartans and traditional Highland dress.
+In the early 1800s, the Highland Clearances forced most of Clan MacDonell of Glengarry to leave Scotland.
+Many settled in Glengarry County, Ontario, and parts of Nova Scotia.
+The largest evictions were ordered by the 15th chief, Alexander Ranaldson MacDonell of Glengarry, who was known for his proud and dramatic personality and is believed to have inspired a character in Walter Scott’s novel Waverley.
+In 1815, he founded the Society of True Highlanders, which promoted Highland identity and traditions.
+Events surrounding George IV's visit to Scotland in 1822 helped popularize tartans and traditional Highland dress.